bgonzalezbustamante/demo-regularisation/README.md

 These files will be overwritten if you reproduced the steps described below.

 - **Stage 1.** Run R script "stage_1_data_cleaning.R" from the code folder.
 This script splits V-Dem data[^1] and merges them with World Bank indicators[^2] on GDP growth and inflation.
-Then, a significantly smaller and more manageable data set is saved in XXX format on this repository.
+Then, a significantly smaller and more manageable data set is saved in CSV UTF-8 format (1.57 MB) on this repository.

 - **Stage 2.** Run R script "stage_2_regularisation.R" from the code folder.
 This script contains the regularisation and cross-validation demonstration for R.

 - **Stage 3.**

 It is possible to run the code from the second stage onward to check the methods directly.
-Considering the volume of V-Dem data (XXX), running the first code takes some time.
+Considering the volume of V-Dem data (182 MB), running the first code takes some time.

 ### Codebook